EVENING FORECAST FOR THE VIRGIN ISLANDS:

-Weather tomorrow: Partly sunny with a 20 percent or a slight chance of showers.
+Weather tomorrow: Partly cloudy skies with a 40 percent or moderate chance of showers.

 Sunrise tomorrow: 5:45 am.